 Photo by Pexelson

-The growing need for storage, collection, and secure exchange of large amounts of healthcare data is leading to an increasing demand for health information exchange systems, leading to the growth of the market.
-Furthermore, promoting the use of healthcare information technology along with an increased focus on improving the quality of healthcare is a major factor driving the health information exchange market.
+The growing need for storage, collection, and secure exchange of large amounts of healthcare data leads to increasing demand for health information exchange systems, leading to the growth of the market.
+Furthermore, promoting the use of healthcare information technology and an increased focus on improving the quality of healthcare is a major factor driving the health information exchange market.

 The private health information exchange segment accounted for the largest market share and is anticipated to grow significantly over the next few years.
-This is due to the high level of physician engagement and an increasing number of private healthcare information providers at every level of the information system.
-Moreover, other advantages, such as fewer governance issues and high workflow efficiency are expected to propel the market growth.
+This is due to the high level of physician engagement and an increasing number of private healthcare information providers at every information system level.
+Moreover, other advantages, such as fewer governance issues and high workflow efficiency, are expected to propel the market growth.

 How Health Information Exchange is Used in Healthcare

 With standard practices, uniform data can be integrated into the user’s electronic health record, a process that caters to patients’ personalized health information.
-For example, a list of patients suffering from diabetes can be made, if lab findings are added to a provider’s EHR.
-Due to high blood sugar, the provider determines, which patient needs help immediately.
+For example, a list of patients who have diabetes can be made if lab findings are added to a provider’s EHR.
+Due to high blood sugar, the provider determines which patient needs help immediately.
 This also determines patients based on the urgency for scheduling patients for follow-ups.
 There are three main forms of health information exchange:

 - Directed Exchange: Sends and receives protected information between different healthcare providers for patient support.

 - Query-based Exchange: Allows healthcare providers to search and request information regarding a patient from different healthcare providers.

 - Consumer Mediated Exchange: Enables collecting and maintaining control of patients’ personal health information.